 CONTACTLESS CHECK IN AND PICKUP

 At the start of each camp day, a ZACC team member will greet families outside of a camp-dedicated building entrance to help facilitate a safe, socially distant check in process.
 Excluding special circumstances, parents are encouraged not to enter the building during check in or check out.
-The ZACC team member assisting with check in will record camper attendance, check every camper’s temperature with a contactless thermometer, and ask that each incoming student sanitize their hands.
+The ZACC team member assisting with check in will record camper attendance, and ask that each incoming student sanitize their hands.
 The beginning times for art camps and music camps are staggered and take place in separate parts of the building to aid in contactless check in.

 For pickup, ZACC staff will let campers know individually when their guardian has arrived to prevent congestion at the front of the ZACC.
 Weather permitting, students may wait outside accompanied by ZACC staff members.
 However, all campers must have verbal confirmation from the ZACC staff member performing check out before they can leave with their guardian.